R0nald88/search_engine/README.md

 - `Node.JS` and `Next.JS` for front-end development

 ### Server Setup
+- Open a terminal.
-- Start a python virtual environment
+- Start a python virtual environment.
-- Go to `server` folder by running `cd server` in command line
+- Go to `server` folder by running `cd server` in command line.
 - Run `pip install -r requirements.txt` in command line to install necessary libraries and packages.
 - Run `spider.py` to crawl 300 pages and computing PMI and PageRank for webpage crawled (bounus features).
 Normal crawling takes around 1 minute while bonus features takes several minutes.
 - Run `uvicorn main:app --reload` to start the server.